 Planning a safe LEJOG / JOGLE route

 The most obvious way to reduce your risk is through careful route planning.
 If you're going for a LEJOG speed record then you're likely to have to follow the main A-roads to minimise your mileage & hills, although these can sometimes be little more than motorways by another name.
-Some of the A-roads are better than others - occasionally you'll have a wide section to the left of the road markings in which to cycle, whilst sometimes you may even be lucky enough to have a completely segregated cycle path (on sections of the A9 in Scotland for example).
+Some of the A-roads are better than others - occasionally you'll have a wide shoulder to the left of the road markings in which to cycle, whilst sometimes you may even be lucky enough to have a completely segregated cycle path (on sections of the A9 in Scotland for example).
 Other times though the roads can be narrow with nowhere for cycles to go.

-You might think therefore that quiet country roads are safer.... they're certainly more pleasant to cycle, but if it's a bendy road with high hedges or walls either side then you'll need to stay alert for any speeding cars coming round the corners either from behind or from ahead of you.
+You might think therefore that quiet country roads are safer....
+They're certainly more pleasant to cycle, but if it's a bendy road with high hedges or walls either side then you'll need to stay alert for any speeding cars coming round the corners either from behind or from ahead of you.
 On the whole though I didn't have any problems on these roads.

-What follows below is what I discovered about the roads on some of the main sections of my LEJOG route - if you're ever unsure about a road then Google Street View is a brilliant resource for checking roads and junctions out in advance.
+What follows below is what I discovered about the roads on some of the main sections of my LEJOG route - if you're ever unsure about a road then Google Street View is a brilliant resource for checking out roads and junctions in advance.